datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-In INSTEAD OF DELETE trigger, we join the Student table with the Deleted table on the deleted ids form Deleted table and Ids in the Student table.
-After executing the trigger I run the DELETE statement to delete Id numbers 3 and 4.
+In INSTEAD OF DELETE trigger, we join the 'Student' table with the Deleted table.
+After executing the trigger, I run the DELETE statement to delete rows with Id numbers 3 and 4.

 ---